 My husband loved the appetizers we had at P.F.
 Chang's so much that I was determined to make them at home.
 After several more trips to that eatery to taste them again, I had them perfected.
 I often prepare the filling earlier in the day to save time later. —Cathy Blankman, Warroad, Minnesota

-- In a small bowl, beat cream cheese until smooth.
-Add the onions, crab and garlic.
+In a small bowl, beat cream cheese until smooth.
+Stir in onions, crab and garlic.

-- In an electric skillet, heat 1 in. of oil to 375°.
-Fry wontons, in batches, for 1-2 minutes or until golden brown, turning once.
+In an electric skillet, heat 1 in. oil to 375°.
+Fry wontons, in batches, until golden brown, about 1 minute on each side.
 Drain on paper towels.
 Serve with sweet-and-sour sauce.
-Yield: 16 appetizers.